psevestre/openid-fapi/Financial_API_WD_002.md

 #### 7.3.1 Authorization required
-If the client authorization fails, the authorization server shall return 401 Unauthorizaed HTTP error response.
+If the client authorization fails, the authorization server shall return 401 Unauthorized HTTP error response.

 #### 7.3.2 Invalid request
 If the request object received is invalid, the authorization server